 Basic Supply Chain Management Terms

-Before we explore a viable supply chain strategy, let us understand some basic concepts related to supply chain management.
+Before exploring a viable supply chain strategy, let's establish some basic concepts related to supply chain management.

 - Product sourcing is locating a source of products to sell that you do not manufacture yourself.